tajespasarela/tailwind-editor/README.md

   > Notice we are binding the colour shade to the `v-model` using the colour and the shade name, instead of using the `v-for` variable directly.
 This is because the variable used to iterate in the `v-for` loops is not allowed to be modified.
 So the workaround is to access the value indirectly.
   >

-  Then if we run again the application we can see the colour pickers and changing a color the component using that colour will be updated automatically:
+  Then, if we run again the application we can see the colour pickers and changing a color the component using that colour will be updated automatically:

   ![Colour Editor](images/color-editor.png)